rjdekker/MHI2MQTT/README.md

 * Topic names that start with <i>status</i> by default, will be updated with the current aircon settings every ~6 seconds, or directly after a new setting is acknowledged by the aircon
 * Select <i>Save</i>

 The system will connect to the selected WiFi network and the MQTT broker.
-You can check if everything works by using the command line to temporarily subscribe to the relevant topics: <i>Roomname/Aircon/#</i>.
+You can quickly check if everything works by using the command line to temporarily subscribe to the relevant topics: <i>Roomname/Aircon/#</i>.
 If all is well, a successful connection will be notified on the <i>debug</i> topic.
-Within ~10 seconds after connection, the current aircon's state will be sent to the <i>status</i> topics.
+Within ~10 seconds after connection, the aircon's current settings will be sent to the <i>status</i> topics.
 From now on, sending payloads to the topics (see table below under <i>Wireless operation using MQTT</i>) should cause the aircon to respond within max.
 2 seconds.
 All successful commands will be acknowledged by the aircon on the respective status topic.

-&ast; Look for a service manual of your aircon model for instructions on how to get access to the CNS connector.
+&ast; Google for a service manual of your aircon model for instructions on how to get access to the CNS connector.
+The image below is of an SRK50ZS-S where I extended the CNS connector from the more difficult-to-reach side panel to the front mains connection box for easy access.
+Please switch off the mains before doing this and take care that the module is properly isolated (<i>e.g.</i> shrink wrap) and fixed with a cable tie so it can't touch the high-voltage terminals.

 ![Installed](https://rjdekker.github.io/MHI2MQTT/docs/images/Installed.jpg)
 <br>